sethuramanai/Django-To-Do-app/README.md

-# TaskFlow - Django To-Do App
+# TaskFlow - Django To-Do App.

 TaskFlow is a polished Django CRUD application built for a portfolio.
 It helps users create, search, filter, prioritize, update, complete, and delete tasks through a responsive web interface.